cypress-io/cypress-documentation/content/guides/getting-started/writing-your-first-end-to-end-test.md

 <DocsImage src="/img/guides/failing-test.png" alt="Failing test" ></DocsImage>

-Cypress provides a nice [Test Runner](/guides/core-concepts/test-runner) that gives you a visual structure of suites, tests, and assertions.
+Cypress provides a nice [Cypress App](/guides/core-concepts/cypress-app) that gives you a visual structure of suites, tests, and assertions.
 Soon you'll also see commands, page events, network requests, and more.